 • 4 Visitors

-FQMD remains committed to public safety and will continue to operate our Supplemental Police Patrol Program as long as funding permits.
-We take our legislative mandate seriously and will commit to working with stakeholder and the City to assure the best possible outcome for all stakeholders.
+FQMD remains committed to public safety and will continue to operate its Supplemental Police Patrol Program as long as funding permits.
+FQMD takes its legislative mandate seriously and will commit to working with stakeholder and the City to assure the best possible outcome for all stakeholders.